 This game is a proven approach to work with your 3rd-graders, as they design their own bills and coins as if they were minting cash themselves.
 They can get creative and make various denominations and values with symbols and pictures, but need to explain how much spending power their money has and use it in practice.

 Many kids love playing tic-tac-toe, and by substituting money into the game, you can reinforce familiarity with different coins.
-There are ways to customize the activity, having students work with decimal points and coming up with their unique problems to solve on their game boards.
+There are ways to customize the activity, such as having students work with decimal points and come up with unique problems to solve on their game boards.

 Students learn that interest is an extra consideration to factor into costs when they purchase products.
 You can display several toys in the classroom and let students choose the one they want to buy, telling them each has a specific interest rate.
 Have them calculate how much extra they would spend on the toy after determining interest.